How To Leverage The Power of AI In Web Development?

 3. Automated testing and quality assurance

 Last but not least, there is an endless pain of testing and quality assurance, probably the most frustrating and tedious element of any software project given.
-The quality assurance can not only drain all the joy from even the most exciting project but also is probably never done good enough.
+Quality assurance can not only drain all the joy from even the most exciting project but also is probably never done good enough.
 It is common to find some glitches and mistakes even in the top-notch games and leading business software - not to name the critical vulnerabilities in Windows or key protocols that surface from time to time.

 Key takeaway: there are few things more annoying than bug-hunting, especially in large services with sophisticated frontend and supporting complicated operations.
 Publishing the software without extensive testing is a business suicide resulting in a massed customer outrage.
 On the other hand - elongated tests delay the delivery and result in well… customer outrage.
 AI can significantly support the process.